Dejmenek/CoolMeals/README.md

 ## Setup
+> 🚧 This section is under construction and will be completed in a future update.

 ## Examples
 > 🖼️ This section will include screenshots and walkthroughs of the application’s key features and user flows.
 Visual examples are coming soon.